Important Milestones For Development

 • Spontaneous puberty can occur in Turner Syndrome

 • More commonly, hormonal induction of puberty is required

 • Treatment should be individualized for every girl

 • Consideration of height and psychosocial benefits are critical in the decision-making process

 • The likelihood of early ovarian failure should be discussed even with women who undergo spontaneous puberty and menarche for timely evaluation and intervention

 Puberty in Turner Syndrome, Zoltan Antal, MD, Weill Cornell Medical College Slide Presentation

 Becoming a Family

-Women must adhere to the recommended clinical guidelines for ongoing screenings and hormone replacement therapy to achieve the essential benefits from such screenings and therapies.
+Women with Turner Syndrome are urged to adhere to the recommended clinical guidelines for ongoing screenings and hormone replacement therapy to achieve the essential benefits from screenings and therapies.

 back to top